FewBody/fewbody.github.io/_pages/groupmeeting.md

 *  Showing that plane wave can be written by Bessel function and Spherical harmonics.
 *  Proving that the optical theorem is valid when when inelastic events are included in the total cross section. [question]({{ site.baseurl }}/downloads/hw_19_1.pdf), [ans]({{ site.baseurl }}/downloads/ans22_1.pdf)

+# 2021/3/7
+*  Cross sections and phase shift analysis.
+*  Phase shifts for hard sphere scattering, and the cross section in twe limits, k approach to zero or infinity. [question]({{ site.baseurl }}/downloads/hw_19_2.pdf)

-# Next group meeting will take place on 2021/3/7.
+# Next group meeting will take place on 2021/3/14.